ITHACA-FV/ITHACA-FV/README.md

 For a brief description of the classes and methods, you can check the official ITHACA-FV doxygen [documentation](https://mathlab.github.io/ITHACA-FV/).

 ### 3. [Tutorials](https://mathlab.github.io/ITHACA-FV//examples.html)
-Several tutorials are provided the [**tutorials** subfolder](./tutorials).
+Several tutorials are provided in the [**tutorials** subfolder](./tutorials).
-* [**Tutorial 1**](https://mathlab.github.io/ITHACA-FV/01POD_8C-example.html): In this tutorial it is shown how to perform POD on an already run standard **OpenFOAM** case.
+*   [**CFD/Tutorial 1**](https://mathlab.github.io/ITHACA-FV/01POD_8C-example.html): In this tutorial it is shown how to perform POD on an already run standard **OpenFOAM** case.
-* [**Tutorial 2**](https://mathlab.github.io/ITHACA-FV/02thermalBlock_8C-example.html): In this tutorial the development of a parametrized POD-Galerkin ROM for a steady heat transfer problem is implemented.
+*   [**CFD/Tutorial 2**](https://mathlab.github.io/ITHACA-FV/02thermalBlock_8C-example.html): In this tutorial the development of a parametrized POD-Galerkin ROM for a steady heat transfer problem is implemented.
 The parametrization is on the diffusivity constant.
 The OpenFOAM full order problem is based on **laplacianFoam**.
-* [**Tutorial 3**](https://mathlab.github.io/ITHACA-FV/03steadyNS_8C-example.html) In this tutorial, the development of a parametrized POD-Galerkin ROM for a steady NS-problem.
+*   [**CFD/Tutorial 3**](https://mathlab.github.io/ITHACA-FV/03steadyNS_8C-example.html): In this tutorial, the development of a parametrized POD-Galerkin ROM for a steady NS-problem.
 The parametrization is on the viscosity is implemented.
 The OpenFOAM full order problem is based on **simpleFoam**.
-* [**Tutorial 4**](https://mathlab.github.io/ITHACA-FV/04unsteadyNS_8C-example.html) In this tutorial, the development of a parametrized POD-Galerkin method for an unsteady Navier-Stokes problem is implemented.
+*   [**CFD/Tutorial 4**](https://mathlab.github.io/ITHACA-FV/04unsteadyNS_8C-example.html): In this tutorial, the development of a parametrized POD-Galerkin method for an unsteady Navier-Stokes problem is implemented.
 The parametrization is on the viscosity.
 The OpenFOAM full order problem is based on **pimpleFoam**.

-* [**Tutorial 6**](https://mathlab.github.io/ITHACA-FV/06POD_RBF_8C-example.html) This tutorial presents the application of data driven POD-Galerkin model to RANS equation in steady state setting.
+*   [**CFD/Tutorial 6**](https://mathlab.github.io/ITHACA-FV/06POD_RBF_8C-example.html): This tutorial presents the application of data driven POD-Galerkin model to RANS equation in steady state setting.
 The components of the velocity at the inlet are paramertized.
 The OpenFOAM full order problem is based on **simpleFoam**.

-* [**Tutorial 8**](https://mathlab.github.io/ITHACA-FV/08DEIM_8C-example.html) In this tutorial we propose an example concerning the usage of the Discrete Empirical Interpolation Methods for the reconstruction of a non-linear function.
+*   [**CFD/Tutorial 8**](https://mathlab.github.io/ITHACA-FV/08DEIM_8C-example.html): In this tutorial we propose an example concerning the usage of the Discrete Empirical Interpolation Methods for the reconstruction of a non-linear function.
 In this case we do not perform model reduction but we test just the motodology a non-linear function.

-* [**Tutorial 9**](https://mathlab.github.io/ITHACA-FV/09DEIM_ROM_8C-example.html) In this tutorial we propose an example concerning the usage of the Discrete Empirical Interpolation Methods for model reduction purposes.
+*   [**CFD/Tutorial 9**](https://mathlab.github.io/ITHACA-FV/09DEIM_ROM_8C-example.html): In this tutorial we propose an example concerning the usage of the Discrete Empirical Interpolation Methods for model reduction purposes.
 The non-linearity is in the forcing term of a heat transfer problem.
 The OpenFOAM full order problem is based on **laplacianFoam**.

 ### 4. Authors and contributors